 If an application is submitted it should include the following:-

-- full payment of the appropriate licence fee (cheques are payable to the Council of the Isles of Scilly).
-The cost of a licence is £1750, it will increase on April 1st 2016 to £1800
+- Full payment of the appropriate licence fee (cheques are payable to the Council of the Isles of Scilly).
+The cost of a licence is £1860.
+Fees increase annually.

 - A plan (no larger than A3 size) showing the areas requiring approval.

 If any information is missing or incomplete this will delay the licensing process.

 What happens when I send in my application form?

 On receipt of the application form, full payment and plans the Superintendent Registrar will consult with the fire officer; the application will be advertised on the council's website, the Town Hall notice board, the Celebrate on Scilly Facebook page and the Register Office notice board to allow for public scrutiny.

 The public has three weeks in which to raise any objections.

 How long does it take to get my licence?

 On receipt of the application form, payment and plans, the licensing process may take up to two months to complete.